-JOURNAL OF RESEARCH reports National Bureau of Standards research and development in physics, mathematics, chemistry, and engineering.
+JOURNAL OF RESEARCH reports National Bureau of Standards research and development in physics, mathematics, and chemistry.
 Comprehensive scientific papers give complete details of the work, including laboratory data, experimental procedures, and theoretical and mathematical analyses.
 Illustrated with photographs, drawings, and charts.
+Includes listings of other NBS papers as issued.

-Published in three sections, available separately:
+Published in two sections, available separately:

-• Physics and Chemistry
+• Physics and Chemistry (Section A)

 Papers of interest primarily to scientists working in these fields.
 This section covers a broad range of physical and chemical research, with major emphasis on standards of physical measurement, fundamental constants, and properties of matter.
 Issued six times a year.
-Annual subscription: Domestic, \$9.50; foreign, \$11.75.
+Annual subscription: Domestic, \$17.00; Foreign, \$21.25.

-• Mathematical Sciences
+• Mathematical Sciences (Section B)

 Studies and compilations designed mainly for the mathematician and theoretical physicist.
 Topics in mathematical statistics, theory of experiment design, numerical analysis, theoretical physics and chemistry, logical design and programming of computers and computer systems.
 Short numerical tables.
 Issued quarterly.
-Annual subscription: Domestic, \$5.00; foreign, \$6.25.
+Annual subscription: Domestic, \$9.00; Foreign, \$11.25.